 To submit an article for review, see Author Guidelines.

 LUMAT is an open access journal which means that all content is freely available without charge to the user or his/her institution.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful purpose, without asking prior permission from the publisher or the author.
 This is in accordance with the BOAI definition of open access.
-Articles are published under the CC BY-NC 4.0 license.
+Articles are published under the CC BY 4.0 license.
+Until 31.12.2019 the license was CC BY-NC.